RollsRoyce13/Blazor-File-Transfer/README.md

-# 🚀 Blazor File Upload & Download Demo
+# 🚀 Blazor File Transfer

 A modern Blazor Server app for uploading and downloading files with preview support.
 Built on .NET 8.
 Easily upload images and PDFs, view previews, and download files with a single click!